richardschoen/iforgit/README.md

 IBM i developers can learn to use iForGit within minutes or source version commits can be fully automated so developers initially have zero learning curve.

-## Optionally use iForGit with other commercial or custom IBM i source/object build solutions
+## Optionally use iForGit to enhance other commercial or custom IBM i source/object build solutions
 For more complete source management and automated build processes, iForGit commands can be used in conjunction with open and commercial IBM i enterprise source and project management toolsets if their git support is lacking or non-existent. ```(Aldon, Turnover, Arcad, MDCMS, etc)```

 iForGit can also augment a custom source control/build solution if a development team has already implemented their own custom source management solution that doesn't integrate to git.